hashicorp/terraform-website/content/source/docs/enterprise/logging.html.md

 ### AMI based installs

-As of Private Terraform Enterprise release v201802-1, audit logging is available in Private Terraform Enterprise.
+As of Terraform Enterprise release v201802-1, audit logging is available in Terraform Enterprise.
 These are written out to CloudWatch logs just like all other application-level logs.

 ### Log Contents